flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The GE debuts the ability to perform operations over vectors, which helps to offload a lot of work from the CPU.
+The Graphics Engine debuts the ability to perform operations over vectors, which helps to offload a lot of work from the CPU.
 Sony built this unit to accelerate common tasks previously carried out by the PS2's VPUs using microcode.
 While the GE is not as flexible as a VPU (the GE is a fixed-function unit), it does simplify a lot of coding (considering microcode had a considerable weight on the learning curve).
-The GE's vector processor is called **Surface Engine**.
+The GE's vector processor is called **surface engine**.

-That being said, the **Surface Engine undertakes three types of tasks**.
+**The surface engine undertakes three types of tasks**.
 The first one operates **parametric surfaces**.
 Remember the ['Infinite Worlds']({{< ref "playstation-2#infinite-worlds" >}}) section?
 Well, Sony explained that, while the PS2 was indeed capable of this, in the end just a few games bothered.
 It's possible that polygon performance, along with the difficulty in design and implementation, were the main factors.

-To tackle this, the Surface Engine implements two parametric curves:
+To tackle this, the surface engine implements two parametric curves:
-- **Bézier**: A relatively fast function but its parameters change the global shape.
-Additionally,  it suffers from 'continuity issues' which manifests with cracks on surfaces (discouraging its use with animations).
+- **Bézier**: a relatively fast function but its parameters change the global shape.
+Additionally, it suffers from 'continuity issues' which manifest as cracks on surfaces (discouraging its use with animations).
 It's often used for landscape generation.
-- **B-spline**: Requires more computations but fixes continuity issues and provides localised control.
+- **B-spline**: requires more computations but fixes continuity issues and provides localised control.
 Character modelling and animation are potential candidates.

 Both support **levels of detail**, which means that developers can set an arbitrary value to alter the level of subdivision (impacting in the resulting quality of the model).

 The second task is called **vertex blending**, a technique used for **animations**.
-The Surface engine provides two types:
+The surface engine provides two types:
-- **Skinning** (a.k.a skeleton animation): Movement relies on a structure of 'joints' attached to the character model.
+- **Skinning** (a.k.a skeleton animation): movement relies on a structure of 'joints' attached to the character model.
 It's often applied for normal animation (walking, jumping, etc.).
-- **Morphing**: Uses multiple instances of a model and averages them to get a 'transition effect' (using linear interpolation).
+- **Morphing**: uses multiple instances of a model and averages them to get a 'transition effect' (using linear interpolation).
 It's normally used for artificial animation (i.e. facial movement) and special effects.
-It does come with larger memory consumption and a bigger learning curve.
+It comes with larger memory consumption and a bigger learning curve.

 It's important to denote that the CPU may still need to compute animations to process game logic (i.e. collision detection) so the CPU can't offload all the work.

-Finally, the Surface Engine provides **scissoring** (discarding vertices outside the viewport/rectangular area) as well.
+Finally, the surface engine provides **scissoring** (discarding vertices outside the viewport/rectangular area) as well.
 {{% /inner_markdown %}}

 {{< /tab >}}